jchock/jchock.github.io/essays/javascript-reflection.md

 ## Thoughts on Athletic Software Engineering

 In my opinion, I do like this type of learning.
 It offers a different approach to learning that I haven't experienced before.
-The weekly WODs will provide consistent practice with JavaScript and the practice WODs do a good job preparing me for the weekly WOD by giving me a taste of what type of problem I'll need to solve and the JavaScript tools I'll use to solve it.
-I'm confident that I'll continue to find the weekly WODs enjoyable and interesting throughout the semester and it will definitely work for me.
+The weekly exercises will provide consistent practice with JavaScript and other software engineering principles.
+The practice exercises do a good job preparing me for the weekly ones by giving me a taste of what type of problem I'll need to solve and the JavaScript tools I'll use to solve it.
+I'm confident that I'll continue to find the weekly exercises enjoyable and interesting throughout the semester and it will definitely work for me.

 ## Final Thoughts